 Think Sound - Think Music

 In order to do so, EINKLANG’s graphical user interface (GUI) has been designed sleekly and intuitive.
-Located on the right side, you find the triangle morphing field which allows you to morph between three different tone colors, with ease.
+Located in the center, you find the triangle morphing field which allows you to morph between three different tone colors, with ease.
 On the left side you find musical parameters for controlling the instrument models and the synthesized sounds.
 The parameters are arranged in three groups: loudness, timbre and modulation.
 Every parameter can be controlled by MIDI and recorded in a DAW (e.g. Ableton Live, Steinberg Cubase/Nuendo, Apple Logic, and many others).
 On the right side, you can see the Prest Browser allowing you to step through presets easily.

 The morph triangle has three slots for tone colors, one in each corner.
 The colored gem inside the morph triangle can be moved around and determines the morph ratio for the three tone colors to form a new one.
 When placed in one of the corners the corresponding tone color is heard solo.
 When slid along the sides of the triangle only two tone colors are morphed excluding the third one.
 Morph around, let EINKLANG’s engine take care of the specific synthesizer’s theoretical background.
 Find your very own sound and change it in real time while you play.